Senda prohibida

 Senda Prohibida (English title: Forbidden Path) is the first telenovela produced in Mexico.
-It was produced by Telesistema Mexicano and was broadcast June 12, 1958, from Monday to Friday.
+It was produced by Telesistema Mexicano and was broadcast from 12 June to 20 July 1958, from Monday to Friday.

 It stars Silvia Derbez as the protagonist / antagonist, with Francisco Jambrina, Dalia Íñiguez, Alicia Montoya and Héctor Gómez.

 Plot

 This is the story of an ambitious secretary, Nora (Silvia Derbez), who falls in love with her wealthy boss (Francisco Jambrina), who is married to a respectable woman (Dalia Iniguez), with whom he has a child (Hector Gomez).
 The provincial cunning, in exchange for caresses, receive gifts and jewelry from her boss which leads to his ruin.
 In the end, Nora cries in her wedding dress in front of her mirror, regretting all the damage she's done.